 It’s a good idea to run maintenance tasks on your Mac regularly.
 But when you run into a problem, you should definitely do it.
 Maintenance tasks include freeing up RAM, reindexing Spotlight, flushing the DNS cache, and repairing disk permissions.
 Doing all that manually would take quite a while and involve quite a lot of work, not the least of which is finding out how you do it.

-1. Open CleanMyMac and click the Performance module in the sidebar
+1. Open CleanMyMac and click the Performance tool in the sidebar

 2. Click Scan.